luickk/goRobotCommunicationFramework/README.md

   })
 ```
 - `ServiceExec(node Node, conn net.Conn, serviceName string, serviceParams []byte)` <br>
-Executes service on given node with given name and given parameters
+Executes service on given node with given name and given parameters on the node it's called from

+- `ActionExec(clientStruct client, actionName string, params []byte)` <br>
+Executes action on given node with given name and given parameters on the node it's called from

 #### Node Client